thepenguinn/lunatikz/README.md

 they are been called (more on this later).

 Note: `subtikzpicture.sty` can be found in the root directory of this repo.
-You can place it in your project's root directory and use it by using,
+You can place it in your project's root directory and use it with `usepackage`,

 ```latex
 \usepackage{subtikzpicture}